 The judges place the horses comparatively.
 In the event of a tie a Call judge chosen by ballot at the beginning of the day shall choose the winner.

-Entries may be split according to the discretion of the organiser, with reference to number safety in his arena.
+Entries may be split at 7 or more entries according to the discretion of the organiser, with reference to number safety in his arena.
 The class will be split into two even halves by age of horse.
 Both classes will accumulate point towards the Paris tickets.

 In case of a split class, the top 3 horses from each section will compete for the Pleasure Champion.
 The Judges will award points to the nominated horses as follows:

 A horse nominated by a judge for Bronze up will receive 1 point

 In case of a tie the decision of the call judge decided by ballot will prevail.